 In 2010, David transferred to the Bar, joining Keating Chambers as a tenant on 1 August 2011.
 He has appeared for claimants and defendants in a number of high profile procurement challenges and procurement-related judicial review.
 Notable cases include R (Nash) v Barnet London Borough Council EWCA Civ 1004, Corelogic Ltd v Bristol City Council EWHC 2088 (TCC), Pearson Driving Assessments Ltd v The Minister for the Cabinet Office EWHC 2082 (TCC); Liconic AG v UK Biocentre Limited (unrep) 8 August 2014; Geodesign Barriers Ltd. v Environment Agency EWHC 1121 (TCC).

 Has a wealth of experience in procurement regulations and competition law, much of it garnered from his previous career as a solicitor.
 He is popular with clients for his hands-on approach and the clarity of his opinions.
 "He gives clear, thorough opinions and goes the extra mile in terms of his availability."

 "Very knowledgeable about the area, he really understands not only the letter of the law, but also the policy and reasoning behind it"..."He presents both his written advice and advocacy in a calm style, which is appreciated by clients"...“Years of experience in procurement and commercial contracts law”...“someone solicitors can count on”...“lofty reputation”...“sharp, reliable and pragmatic”.

 Chambers & Partners

-- Acted for Defendant with Sarah Hannaford QC in the Judicial Review of transfer of community health care to "social enterprise".
+- Acted for defendant in judicial review of transfer of community health care to “social enterprise”.

 - Author of reference documents on public procurement and state aid for PLC Public Sector and of procurement blog, member of PLC PS Consultative Committee.